27,000 Syrian refugees stranded near Jordanian border

 However, a senior international aid official rejected Abdullah’s allegations as an “unsubstantiated claim.”
 The official told Al-Monitor, “There is no evidence of IS infiltration in that group.”

 The international aid official said the “vast majority” of those in the berm are children, elderly, women and people who are sick.
-Hygiene remains a significant concern in Rukban, with an aid official explaining that there is a “rat problem” in addition to 350 cases of a parasitic disease called Leishmaniasis.
+Hygiene remains a significant concern in Ruqban, with an aid official explaining that there is a “rat problem” in addition to 350 cases of a parasitic disease called Leishmaniasis.

 In September, aid officials said that approximately 3,000 Syrians had arrived in this remote desert area.
 By December, this number had jumped to 12,000 and has only continued to climb.

-Since the Jordanian military does not enter the border area, an international aid official noted the challenges of operating in Rukban.
+Since the Jordanian military does not enter the border area, an international aid official noted the challenges of operating in Ruqban.
 “It is very chaotic and we are not allowed to go inside the berm because if we go inside, it is at our own risk since there is no security there.”
 He said that he had heard about people with weapons in the area.